microtrain/bootcamp/XX-Cloud/DigitalOcean.md

+# Cloud Server

+## Create a MongoDB Atlas Sandbox

+### Update Your Local App to Connect to the Sandbox

+## Purchase a Domain

+## Purchase a Cloud Based Web Server

+### Set Up Your Droplet
-Create and login to your droplet over SSH.
+Login to your droplet over SSH.
 You will be prompted to change your password.
 Once you have updated your password update apt and run any upgrades.

 ```sh
 apt-get update